pvandervelde/zinger/engineering.md

 #### Drive system

+* Modular drive system, because we have 4
 * Braking power
 * Brakes + hold power for on the hill / when loading
 * Wheel slip detection